 Contact us at firstname.lastname@example.org have your community group linked to NCCC

 The North Canberra Community Council strives to communicate with residents, politicians and staff in government departments and agencies.
 We also actively seek to communicate with other community organisations operating in North Canberra.
 NCCC has a variety of methods of publicising its activities and communicating with residents.

 Occasional columns are written in the free local newspaper The Northside Chronicle.
 Press releases are sent to the media to cover significant issues and events.
 An electronic newsletter is sent to those who supply their email address to the NCCC via our email address at email@example.com or by using our on-line contact form.
 A website is maintained at www.northcanberra.org.au and you can also subscribe to items by using our RSS feed.

 Draft North Canberra Community Council digital communication policies and procedures

-- Recordings of the live stream will ordinarily be made public on the NCCC’s YouTube channel 24 hours after the close of the meeting.
+- Recordings of general meeting presentations will ordinarily be made public on the NCCC’s YouTube channel 24 hours after the close of the meeting.

 - Recordings are intended to make meetings accessible to people who are unable to attend the meeting or view the live stream.

 - Meeting participants may view a recording of a live stream before it is made public.
 Requests for such a viewing may be made to the NCCC Media Coordinator